ihasidul/ihasidul/README.md

 # Hi, I am Hasidul 👋
 **Welcome to my Github.
-Currently i am working as a software engineer.Interested in learning different ththings.**
+Currently i am working as a software engineer.Interested in learning different things.**

 <a href="https://www.linkedin.com/in/ihasidul/">